-A year ago, we talked about holiday traditions as a working mom and explored a week in the life of a general counsel in San Francisco.
+A year ago, we discussed the effects of birth order; talked about vacation plans, summer activities, and beach reading; and explored a week in the life of a working mom in Texas.

 What are you doing for childcare right now — and what are your plans for the summer?
 (Anonymous polls!)